-Lease and/or utilization rates may decrease, which could harm our business, results of operations and financial condition.
+Lease and/or utilization rates may decrease, which could adversely affect our business, results of operations and financial condition.

-We compete mostly on price and the availability of containers.
+We compete mostly on the pricing and the availability of containers.
 Lease rates for our containers depend on a large number of factors, including the following: